-The UVC Wine Challenge focuses solely on consumer ‘best value’, assessing wines that cost less than R130 incl VAT per bottle.
+The UVC Wine Challenge focuses solely on consumer ‘best value’, assessing wines that cost R150 or less per bottle.

 A panel of highly competent judges assess all wines for quality.
 Quality winning wines are then put through a smart algorithm.
 This formula adjusts the quality score by including price attractiveness…and then provides an overall VALUE score!

 Winning wines are awarded their final VALUE score out of 100 points, and gain Double Gold, Gold or Silver medal status.